How to Wash and Store Kale (for smoothies and salads)

 - Wash your kale as soon as you get it home from the grocery store.
-(Or as soon as you take it out of your weekly farm box, if you use a produce delivery service.)
 I’ve made the mistake of letting kale sit for a day (or more) in my refrigerator before washing and storing it properly, and regretted it later.

 - Chop first, then wash.
 It’s much, much easier to get your kale clean when it’s already chopped.

 - Store your kale in an airtight container in the refrigerator.
 I like to use a zip-top bag with the air squeezed out.
 You can also use a bowl with a tight-fitting lid, but I prefer the bag because I can squeeze the air out.

 - Spin the kale to dry it well, and place a few paper towels in between the layers of kale in the bag.
 The paper towels will absorb extra moisture, helping your kale to stay fresh.

 An easy way to prep kale for smoothies, salads, and other recipes:

 - Use a sharp knife to slice the kale off of the tough middle stem, then chop the leaves into bite-size pieces.

 - To wash the kale, we’re going to use a salad spinner.
 If you don’t have a salad spinner, I highly recommend investing in one.
 They’re cheap, and make it easy to always have fresh kale and lettuce washed and ready for healthy salads!
 Place the chopped kale in the salad spinner and fill the bowl with cold water.
 Give the kale some good swishes with your hands to help loosen any dirt.